 1. Move your body; Lose weight

 Regular exercising can amazingly help in balancing your cholesterol level.
-Obese or not, every one should exercise.
-If you are overweight, losing even five to ten percent of fat can help lower LDL or the bad cholesterol to a considerable levels.
+Obese or not, everyone should exercise.
+If you are overweight, losing even five to ten percent of fat can help lower LDL or the bad cholesterol to a considerable level.
 In fact, physically active persons form more of HDL that is good cholesterol which keeps their heart healthy.
-It’s not that you have to necessarily hit the gym and work out for hours, even moderate exercises including brisk walk for 30 to 40 minutes are also sufficient.
-In fact, you don’t even to spend these 40 minutes at a one go.
+It’s not that you have to necessarily hit the gym and work out for hours, even moderate exercises including a brisk walk for 30 to 40 minutes are also sufficient.
+In fact, you don’t even to spend these 40 minutes at one go.
 If you walk or exercise for 10 minutes for three to four times a day, that will also have the similar effect on your cholesterol.
 Walking is only one form of exercise, you can move your body by any means- swimming, playing, running, jogging, yoga, aerobics, cycling or even dancing.

 2. Don’t get Tempted with Saturated and Trans Fats